telattar/telattar/README.md

 ### Hi 👋 my name is Tarteel

-- :books: I am a Software Engineering student
+- :books: I am a Software Engineer
 - 📫 How to reach me: `tarteelafattahibrahim@gmail.com`